 Several observations can be made at this point.
 First, some load case types can have multiple load cases.
 These types have the number of currently defined load cases shown in parenthesis.
 Multiple load cases are enabled for live loads and wind loads.
 To change the number of load cases defined for a given load type, enter a new value in the box shown below the Defined Load Cases list.
 Second, certain loads are automatically generation based on the existence of either live loads or wind loads.
 For live loads, Impact and Vehicle Braking cases are automatically included with the live load.
 For wind loads, Wind Load on Structure and Wind Load on Live Load are added in tandem.
-Finally, when the number of live loads is changed, the number of Impact and Vehicle Braking cases is automatically updated.
-The same is true for wind load cases.
+Finally, when the number of live loads is changed, the number of Impact and Vehicle Braking cases.